- Syllabus and Readings

 What does trademark law (and some related bodies of law, such as copyright law, patent law, Constitutional law, and tort law, among other things) have to say about each of those things?
 More important, what do lawyers, clients, and judges do with the law, to make arguments, draw legally-binding conclusions, resolve disputes, and plan their affairs?
 In what respects is trademark useful and effective?
 In what respects it is inadequate and problematic?
 The semester will be dedicated to developing and discussing answers to those questions.

 The required reading for the course consists primarily of cases and some statutes, primarily the federal Lanham Act.
-The reading is mostly formatted to mimic the appearance of a traditional law school casebook.
 Each of these things, and the collection of them, constitutes “trademark law” in the US.
+There is no traditional law school casebook, but the reading is mostly formatted to mimic the appearance of a casebook.

 The first and longest section of the syllabus for the course lays out the “classical” or “traditional” law of trademark as it is found and applied today, though such a rapidly evolving body of law cannot be truly called “traditional” in a meaningful sense.
 The second and third, shorter sections of the syllabus highlight areas and ways in which that “classical” or “traditional” trademark law applies weakly, or not at all, or with problematic consequences for various domains of business and individual behavior.